 - Images, including Tables and Graphs

-- Images must either be your own, licensed for use (e.g., Creative Commons), used with permission of the rightsholder or otherwise be free of copyright or other restrictions against reuse.
+- Images must either be your own, licensed for use (e.g., Creative Commons), used with permission of the rightsholder, or otherwise be free of copyright or other restrictions against reuse.
 Attribution for all images must be included within the references section of your manuscript.

-- Extensive use of tables, charts or images should be discussed with the Editor in Chief prior to manuscript submission.
+- Extensive use of tables, charts, or images should be discussed with the editor-in-chief prior to manuscript submission.

-- URLs – URLs used within the body of the manuscript, in the endnotes, or elsewhere in the manuscript must be checked for validity prior to submission to avoid the inclusion of dead links.
+- URLs – URLs used within the body of the manuscript, in the endnotes, or elsewhere must be checked for validity prior to submission to avoid the inclusion of dead links.
 Whenever possible, use a DOI that has been assigned to the reference.
 Further, links in excess of 70 characters must be shortened.
 Services such as bit.ly can be utilized to produce shortened URLs.
 Please use one service and use it consistently.

-Step Four - Editorial Review
+Step Three – Editorial Review

 Completed manuscripts will be reviewed by the Editorial Board.
 External reviewers will be utilized for subject matter that lies outside the expertise of the Editorial Board.
 Feedback on completed manuscripts, including any required or recommended refinement, expansion, or clarification, will be provided to authors within 6–8 weeks of submission.

-Step Five - Copyediting and Layout
+Step Four – Copyediting and Layout

-Once the manuscript text has been finalized, the manuscript will be submitted to ATLA staff for final copyediting and layout preparation for publication.
+Once the manuscript text has been finalized, the manuscript will be submitted to Atla staff for final copyediting and layout preparation for publication.
 This work will be completed according to the timeline specified in the author agreement.
 Once copyediting and layout have been completed, authors will be provided with page proofs for final review.
 Only typographical errors occurring during copyediting and layout may be corrected at this time.
 No substantive changes to the content or its arrangement will be permitted.

-Step Six - Publication and Marketing
+Step Five – Publication and Marketing

-ATLA will announce publication of books through its various social media channels.
-The Editorial Board may also collaborate with the author and ATLA staff to prepare a press release for use by ATLA and the author to announce publication of a book.
-ATLA will send up to three printed copies to media selected by the author and Editorial Board for review.
+Atla will announce publication of books through its various social media channels.
+The Editorial Board may also collaborate with the author and Atla staff to prepare a press release for use by Atla and the author to announce publication of a book.
+Atla will send up to three printed copies to media selected by the author and Editorial Board for review.